premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Automated Testing is one of the type of software testing where test software/tool runs tests automatically without manual intervention by a tester (Quality Assurance team).
+- Automated Testing is one type of software testing where test software/tool runs tests automatically without manual intervention by a tester (Quality Assurance team).
 - Automation Software Testing is also referred to as Test Automation.

 </blockquote>